New Student Fall Retreat

 The Fall Retreat is a weekend of learning, bonding, playing, planning, and having fun.
-We travel an hour north to the Marin Headlands, where we get back to our roots with campfires, bug juice and bunk-beds.
-It’s Hillel’s way of kicking off the year with a bang by introducing students to one another, and setting the scene for some incredible programming throughout the year.
+We travel an hour north to the Marin Headlands, where we get back to our roots with campfires, bug juice, and bunk-beds.
+It’s Hillel’s way of kicking off the year with a bang by introducing students to eachother and setting the scene for an incredible first year at Berkeley.

 Birthright Israel is a FREE 10-day trip to Israel with Berkeley Hillel.
 We send 60 students from Cal every winter break.
 This trip is truly a life-changing experience, and it doesn’t stop there.
 Our goal is to extend Birthright beyond just the 10 days you spend abroad, by continuing to cultivate the friendships we made on the trip once back on campus.
 For more info, email Matt.

 The Marla Bennett Fellowship is given to one Berkeley student each year to spend the summer learning at the Pardes Institute.
 Fellows will advance their own Jewish learning and develop their relationship with Israel.

 Check out some of the trips below that students have found meaningful in the past!